adetokunbo/challengehub.app/_posts/en/2019-08-12-first-two-classes.md

 Finally, remember that there will inevitably be bumps along the way, as the teacher finds what works best for him or her personally.
 This is the nature of innovation.
 Keep learning from your experience and iterate over time to achieve a better experience for students and teacher alike.
-Always keep in mind the [key elements for effective challenge based active learning](/en/2019/08/10/two-key-elements-for-effective-cbal/): Are students more internally motivated?
+Always keep in mind the [key elements for effective challenge-based active learning](/en/2019/08/10/two-key-elements-for-effective-cbal/): Are students more internally motivated?
 Is students’ study more efficient?
 If the answer to these questions is yes, then you’re on the right path.